daankets/node-cli-advanced/README.md

 - Positional arguments (`cp <source> <target>`)
 - Boolean flag arguments (-R) without value (`cp -R <source> <target>`)
 - Set a callback for execution of the command, or provide a diffent callback every time
+- Parsing command lines
 	- Parse a string
-- Parse a string array
+	- Parse a string array ()
 	- Parse process argv
 - Execute after parsing
 - Provide help text and usage
 - Use a custom logger